Even with empty stadiums, NFL still a ratings monster - WHIZ News

 LOOKING AHEAD

 The NFL is expected to negotiate extensions for all of its packages during the offseason.
-ESPN is going into the final year of its current deal while NBC, CBS and Fox are under contract through 2022.
+ESPN is going into the final year of its current deal, where they pay $1.8 billion per season.
+NBC, CBS and Fox are under contract through 2022.
+Of the three, Fox pays the most with a combined $1.86 billion for the Thursday night and Sunday packages.

-The $5.86 billion in annual rights fees collected by the league is expected to increase.
+The annual rights fees collected by the league is expected to easily surpass $6 billion per season.
 ESPN parent company Disney would like to get back into the Super Bowl rotation, which is why the “Monday Night Football” simulcast numbers on ABC were viewed with increased scrutiny.
-There is increasing speculation that Monday night games might be returning full-time to network television for the first time since 2005.
+There is speculation that Monday night games might be returning full-time to network television for the first time since 2005.

 “Both sides have made it clear they want to renew.
 Even if the ratings are slightly off the league still delivers the ad revenue and viewing numbers that others don’t,” Pilson said.